-Statlect is an individual effort by its creator (Marco Taboga), a professional financial economist with a passion for mathematics.
+Statlect is written by Marco Taboga, a professional financial economist with a passion for mathematics.

-Marco is a senior economist at the Bank of Italy.
-He is an expert in finance and mathematical and statistical methods applied to finance.
-He holds a Ph.D. in applied mathematics and a Master in finance from the London School of Economics and Political Science.
+Marco is a pricipal economist at the Bank of Italy, where he has led teams of PhDs in mathematics and economics.
+He holds a PhD in applied mathematics and a Master in finance from the London School of Economics and Political Science.
+He has taught mathematics and statistics in university courses.
 He has published several articles in top scholarly journals, including Mathematical Finance, The Journal of Money Credit and Banking and International Finance.

 Statlect is actively maintained and developed by its author.
 New lectures are continuously added to the website and existing lectures are revised, in order to make them clearer and more complete and to eliminate (inevitable) mistakes.